About us

 Who We Are

-T-invariant is a media platform for the academic community.
-It was created by scientists and science journalists who left Russia.
-We live and work in different countries across various continents.
+T-invariant is an independent media platform serving the academic community.
+It was founded by scientists and science journalists who left Russia.
+We live and work in different countries on several continents.

 Who We Work For

-In Russia today, free discussions about important issues are impossible.
-The media can no longer freely describe and analyze the ongoing catastrophe or call things by their proper names.
+In today’s Russia, free discussion of important issues is impossible.
+Independent media can no longer freely describe or analyze the ongoing catastrophe, or call things by their proper names.
 Honest reflection is suppressed by law and self-censorship.
 For those who refuse to accept this, there is T-invariant.

 Why We Chose This Name

-T represents the time variable.
-An invariant is something that remains unchanged despite circumstances, maintaining its essence even when perspectives shift.
-Almost every scientific field has its own invariants: the speed of light in physics, the elemental composition in chemistry, and the genetic code in biology—universal to all living organisms.
-The invariants of a developing civilization are rationality, creative and critical thinking, and the pursuit of understanding the world.
-These invariants are most concentrated in science.
+T stands for the time variable.
+An invariant is something that remains unchanged despite circumstances — retaining its essence even as perspectives shift.
+Almost every scientific field has its own invariants: the speed of light in physics, the elemental composition in chemistry, the genetic code in biology, which is universal to all living organisms.
+The invariants of an advancing civilization are rationality, creative and critical thinking, and the pursuit of understanding the world.
+Science embodies these invariants most fully.

 Our Mission

 T-invariant is a media platform that constantly reminds the world of these timeless civilizational invariants while bringing together people who share these values.
-Today, our perception of the world is disfigured by war.
+Today, our perception of the world is distorted by war.
 Many societies are deeply divided, threatening the very invariants that sustain civilization.
-The battle between the archaic past and the future is taking place everywhere—not just where bombs explode and people die.
-We want to amplify the voices of scientists who defend their constants and build the future.
-As stated in the open letter from Nobel laureates, which was signed by many scientists, we stand together for peace, progress, and human rights.
+The battle between the archaic past and the future is taking place everywhere — not just where bombs explode and people die.
+We want to amplify the voices of scientists who defend their constants and help build the future.
+As stated in an open letter by Nobel laureates, signed by many scientists, we stand together for peace, progress, and human rights.

 What We Write About

-How science fulfills its mission under government pressure.
+How science carries out its mission under government pressure.

 How scientists assess the most significant events in the world.